Ye Mystic Krewe of Gasparilla’s floats tell tales of time

 In total, YMKG owns 13 floats, ranging in age from the mid-1950s to 2018.

-YMKG will have nine floats out of the 116 participating in the Gasparilla Parade of Pirates.
+YMKG will have 9 floats out of the 116 participating in the Gasparilla Parade of Pirates.

 The expert pirates say it takes two years to design and build a modern float.